Stupid Simple System

 1

-Contractors who respond in under 5 minutes close 50% more leads.
+Contractors who get back to leads in under 5 minutes close 50% more jobs.
+That's not a typo.

 2